AnyLog-co/performance-testing/README.md

 ## Deploying Nodes
-The following requires 6 machines either physical or virtual, that can communicate with one another
+The following requires 6 machines either physical or virtual, that can communicate with one another.
+The original performance testing was done in comperecent of 1, 2 and 4 operator nodes, each associated to a different cluster; as shown in the diagram below.

 ![peformance diagram](Performance_Testing_Diagram.png)

 * Setting Up _Master Node_ on Machine 1
   1. Clone _performance-testing_ and log into _anyloguser_ on **all** machines